afonari/emc/README.md

 ## Installation

-Download and unpack the current version: [**1.50**](https://github.com/alexandr-fonari/emc/releases/download/1.50/emc-1.50.tar.gz).

 ### Python version

 `emc.py` is a Python script, that depends only on the Python Standard Library.
 Code is being tested with Python v 2.7.

 To install:

- - check that *emc.py* has executable flag using `ls -la`, if it doesn't do `chmod +x ./emc.py`
+ - check that *emc.py* has executable flag using `ls -la`, if it doesn't, do `chmod +x ./emc.py`
  - check that *emc.py* is in your path `$PATH` (to print the `$PATH` variable do `echo $PATH`)
  - enjoy the results!

-### Fortran version
+### Fortran version (considered deprecated)

+FORTRAN version is considered deprecated: Download and unpack the current version: [**1.50**](https://github.com/alexandr-fonari/emc/releases/download/1.50/emc-1.50.tar.gz).

 Fortran version depends on LAPACK and BLAS libraries.